X chromosome: Other disorders

 Adrenoleukodystrophy, a rare and fatal disorder that is carried by the mother on the x-cell.
 It affects only boys between the ages of 5 and 10 and destroys the protective cell surrounding the nerves, myelin, in the brain.
 The female carrier hardly shows any symptoms because females have a copy of the x-cell.
 This disorder causes a once healthy boy to lose all abilities to walk, talk, see, hear, and even swallow.
 Within 2 years after diagnosis, most boys with Adrenoleukodystrophy die.

 Cytogenetic band

 Research

-In March 2020 researchers reported that their review supports the unguarded X hypothesis: according to this hypothesis one reason for why the average lifespan of males is not as long as that of females – by 18% on average according to the study – is that they have a Y chromosome which cannot protect an individual from harmful genes expressed on the X chromosome, while a duplicate X chromosome, as present in female organisms, can ensure harmful genes are not expressed.

 In July 2020 scientists reported the first complete and gap-less assembly of a human X chromosome.